Lakshaya-Mohan/Movie-ticket-system-for-single-theatre/README.md

 This repo consists of a movie ticket booking system for a single theatre made using oracle as backend and python tkinter as frontend.
-I have also attached another code for this without the help of sql and this makes use of python design patterns.
 ## ATTENTION: This repo contains two different ways of doing the same project- Oracle and design patterns

 # software requirements